The documentary video on the artwork making and installation on site is at the end of the text.

 The carbon atom is the basis of everything that lives, whether plant or animal.
 A tree for example, like everything plant-based, makes its leaves by taking the carbon present in the air from which it makes its substance using the energy it receives profusely from the sun.

-Over hundreds of millions of years, everything plant-based has continually absorbed billions of joules of solar energy.
+Over hundreds of millions of years, everything plant-based has continuously absorbed billions of joules of solar energy.

-Our thermo-industrial world added to it the energy produced with coal, nuclear power plants, and as many sources as it could conceive.
-Even hydroelectricity and what turns out to be the insane biofuels also contribute to global warming.
+Ignoring the processes propelling life in the form of trillions of organisms of countless categories, our thermo-industrial world added energy from coal, nuclear power plants, and as many sources as it could design.
+Even hydroelectricity as well as what turns out to be insane, biofuels, by consuming living things, also contribute to global warming.

-Our blindly entropic industrial world strives to globally release billions of tons of greenhouse gases into the atmosphere while reducing the vegetation cover that could help absorb carbon and solar energy, resulting in trapping the thermal energy produced between the two by producing an uncontrollable and increasingly frequent increase in disastrous hot spots in the atmosphere and on earth.
+Furthermore, this blindly entropic world strives to globally release billions of tons of greenhouse gases into the atmosphere while reducing the vegetation cover that could help absorb carbon and solar energy, which has the effect to trap the thermal energy produced between the two, which causes an uncontrollable and increasingly frequent increase of hot spots in the atmosphere.

-Hence the sculpture entitled “Embrasement”, of which I made a video which shows a world which more closely resembles the thermal balance of the natural world.
+Hence the sculpture entitled Embrasement, of which I made a video which presents a world which more closely resembles the thermal balance of the natural world which, despite 5 mass extinctions, continues its primordial action consisting of extending a viable territory of its own substance. on a lithosphere which would otherwise be irremediably sterile.

 The following texts are included in the video: